 Obi has met and done well with children, but with his size, we would recommend at least toddler aged kids.
 Obi has done a great job of acclimating in his foster home and is house and kennel trained.

 Obi should be adopted by a family who understands that he will take time and patience as he acclimates into his new life.
 He may have accidents, chew on things he is not supposed to, and bark in his kennel.
 It can take dogs a few weeks to properly acclimate to their new lives, so he is seeking a family that can give him this time and work with him on becoming an even more awesome dog than he already is.
 Obi should be adopted by a family who plans to keep him indoors as part of a family - we do not adopt dogs into situations in which they will be left outside for extended periods of time unattended (for example, the entire work day).

 Obi will be fully vetted prior to his adoption. is fully vetted (neutered, shots, microchip, heartworm tested - negative) and has no known allergy issues.

 Unfortunately, because Obi was not cared for well before coming into rescue, he is heartworm positive.
 He has been started on a slow kill protocol and the rescue will provide the medication and direction needed to continue him on his treatment plan.
 He is has no symptoms or side effects, it is just something we need to continue a small amount of medication monthly.

-The first step in our adoption process is to fill out an application.
-This can be done via our website at www.reggiesfriends.org - please hover over the adoptables tab and the application will appear.
+The first step in our adoption process is to fill out an application via our website which you can access via the following link: https://reggiesfriends.org/adoptables/

 If you have any questions about Obi or our adoption process, please email us at email@example.com